 A better tactic is to change up the formatting.
 Use bullets (or emojis as bullets) to give a clear picture of what to expect from the blog post.

 Remember the custom images or infographics you're making from the section above?
 Share these as standalone posts with a link to the full post too.

-If you’ve conducted independent research, share the graphs and raw findings as a preview of what to expect when the reader clicks to your post.
+If you've conducted independent research, share the graphs and raw findings as a preview of what to expect when the reader clicks on your post.

 How do you repurpose other people's content?

 Repurposing content from other sources and people is a sensitive area.
 If you want to include something created or said by an influencer or expert in your domain, it's always best practice to get their permission.

 Over time, you might form a relationship with these connections and quote them with a byline.
 In general, everyone wants their work to be shared so you're only doing them a favour.